How to Learn a Language Fast

 Arriving at this stage is very rewarding, and in a funny way, you won’t realize you’ve achieved this level of language mastery until one day you recognize that there are words coming out of your mouth that you don’t remember having studied.
 You’ll notice grammatical patterns, vocabulary, and pronunciation rolling out in a very fluid manner.
 Most critically, you’ll realize that the little translation machine in the back of your mind has turned off, and you’re no longer trying to translate from English into your target language on a word-by-word basis.

-You’ll still have a very limited.
+Kind of.
+You’ll still have a very limited vocabulary.
 It might be anywhere from 2,500 to 5,000 words.
 Most of that will be passive recall, though oddly, a word you can never seem to remember will just flow out of your mouth as you’re talking with a native speaker.

 You’ll still have a hard time following the details of native speakers; they might speak too quickly or use vocabulary you don’t know.
 But generally speaking, about 80 percent of the time you’ll have a sense of what’s going on.
 Moreover, about 80 percent of the time you’ll be able to express everything you want to.
 It may not be as detailed or colorful as you’d like, but your meaning will be clear.